Acrylic on canvas (S)

 According to the National Sexual Violence Resource Center,

-1 in 6 U.S. women have been victims of rape or attempted rape.
+1 in 6 U.S. women has been victims of rape or attempted rape.
 And it is estimated that only ¼ of those crimes are reported.
 Based on Department of Justice statistics, RAINN (Rape, Abuse and Incest National Network) projects that every 92 seconds an American woman (or man or transgender individual) is sexually assaulted, with those aged 12 – 34 being most at risk.

 Some believe women invite assault by being provocative, uppity, or rule-breakers.
 The #MeToo phenomenon has mitigated that belief somewhat -- merely by the sheer numbers of those proclaiming -- but many, often including the victims themselves, are sure that some certain behavior or attitude encourages assault.
 Victims can feel they are somehow responsible and may feel guilt and shame.
 Hopefully, loved ones are supportive -- but can also project shame and responsibility, despite believing in the independence and competence of the victim.